Due to COVID-19, the Church and Parish Office is closed to the public.

 A frequent reception of the Sacrament of Penance is encouraged for all.

-Adults who have been baptized but who did receive their First Holy Communion should complete the RCIA Program.
+Adults and teens who have been baptized but who did receive their First Holy Communion should complete the RCIA Program.

 For more information please contact Deacon Randy Belice at 708-447-1020.